Kernel Learning by quantum annealer: Methods

+Our method consists of two steps.
+In step 1, kernel learning is performed through updates of the spectral distribution $ p(\bm{\omega}) $, and in step 2, classification learning is performed using the learned kernel function.

-\subsection{Quantum annealing}
+\subsection{Quantum Annealing}

-Quantum annealing is an algorithm that searches for the ground state of the Ising model shown below by using quantum effects\cite {Ray1989}.
+In step 1, quantum annealing is used to learn the kernel function.
+In general, quantum annealing is an algorithm that searches for the ground state of the Ising model shown below by using quantum effects\cite {Ray1989}.

 where $ \hat{\sigma}_{z}^{i} $ is the Pauli matrix on the i-th qubit, $ h_{i} $ and $ J_{ij} $ are the bias on each qubit and coupling strength between each pair of qubits, respectively.
-In actual quantum annealing machines, the following Hamiltonian, which adds $ \sum_{i} {\hat{\sigma}}_x^{i} $ to the Ising model, is used.
+In actual quantum annealers, the following Hamiltonian, which adds $ \sum_{i} {\hat{\sigma}}_x^{i} $ to the Ising model, is used.